Online Robust and Adaptive Learning from Data Streams

-We used the first 1550 data points as the training dataset and the remaining points as the test dataset.
-We calculated the change score as $s_{t} \mydef -\log{ f(y_{t}; \hat{\theta}_{t-1}) }$, where $\hat{\theta}_{t-1}$ is the parameter estimated at $t-1$.
 We evaluated the performance of each algorithm for the training dataset in terms of detection delay and overdetection.
-We used the area under the curve (AUC) score \citep{Fawcett1999,Yamanishi2016}.
-The AUC score was calculated as follows: we first fixed the threshold parameter $\epsilon$ and converted change scores $\{ s_{t} \}$ to binary alarms $\{ \alpha_{t} \}$.
-That is, $\alpha_{t} = \mathbbm{1}( s_{t} > \epsilon )$, where $\mathbbm{1}(s)$ denotes the binary function that takes $1$ if and only if $s$ is true.
-We let $\tau$ be a maximum tolerant delay of change detection.
-In this experiment, we set $\tau=100$.
-When the change actually occurred at $t^{\ast}$, we defined the \textit{benefit} of an alarm at time $t$ as
+We used the AUC score in terms of \textit{benefit} and \textit{false alarms} ~\citep{Fawcett1999,Yamanishi2016,Fukushima2019,Fukushima2020}.
+The AUC score was calculated as follows: we first fixed the threshold parameter $\epsilon$ and converted the change scores $\{ s_{t} \}$ to binary alarms $\{ \alpha_{t} \}$.
+That is, $\alpha_{t} = \mathbbm{1} \, (s_{t} > \epsilon)$, where $\mathbbm{1}(s)$ denotes a binary function that takes on the value of 1 if and only if $s$ is true.
+We let $T_{\mathrm{b}}$ be the maximum tolerant delay of change detection.
+In this experiment, we set $T_{\mathrm{b}}=100$.
+When the actual time of change was $t^{\ast}$, we defined the \textit{benefit} of an alarm at time $t$ as

 The number of \textit{false alarms} was calculated as